 You may seek emergency child custody in Pennsylvania as part of a protection from abuse order (restraining order).
 However, there needs to be evidence of actual physical harm or a threat of harm in order to receive a protection from abuse order.
 Emergency child custody may be granted with only the threat of harm, so it is often in your best interest to seek emergency custody right away if you suspect inappropriate behavior.

 You will need to file a petition for emergency custody with the family court.
 Following the petition, there will be a hearing to determine whether there are grounds for granting the temporary custody.
-If the emergency custody is granted, a second hearing will follow to determine the final custody arrangement.
+If the emergency custody is granted, a second hearing may follow to determine the final custody arrangement.
 It is important you work with an attorney who understands the laws and who can effectively guide you through this process.

 In Pennsylvania, Supervised Physical Custody occurs when the parent without custody will visit with the child while the child is in the possession and physical control of the other parent or a designated third party.
 If one parent has emergency custody of a child, a visitation schedule may be arranged with the other parent to help ensure the child’s protection.

-To learn more about protecting your children from abuse by seeking an emergency child custody order, or protecting yourself from false allegations, contact the Schwartz Law Firm, LLC..
+To learn more about protecting your children from abuse by seeking an emergency child custody order, or protecting yourself from false allegations, contact the Schwartz Law Firm, LLC.